sib-swiss/NGS-longreads-training/docs/course_material/introduction.md

 ## Learning outcomes

+**After having completed this chapter you will be able to:**

 * Define the difference between short-read and long-read sequencing
 * Explain which type of invention led to development of long-read sequencing
 * Describe the basic techniques behind Oxford Nanopore sequencing and PacBio sequencing
-* Decide which sequencing platform will be most suited in different situations
+* Decide based on the characteristics of the discussed sequencing platforms which one is most suited for different situations

 ## Material